GFDRR/CCDR-tools/home.md

 # Climate & Disaster Risk Screening Tools

-A collection of scripted tools developed to inform risk analytics for the the World Bank's [**Country Climate and Development Report**](https://www.worldbank.org/en/publication/country-climate-development-reports) risk screening activities (2022/2023).
+A collection of scripted tools developed to inform risk analytics for the World Bank's [**Country Climate and Development Report**](https://www.worldbank.org/en/publication/country-climate-development-reports) risk screening activities (2022/2023).

 The tools collected in this repository allow to: